bridgecrew-perf4/deploy-kubernetes-cluster-on-aws-using-terraform-kops/README.md

 **1)	Deploying the Infrastructure using Terraform and below are the components provisioned.**

-i) A VPC with three subnets(two private in different AZ’s for High Availability) and a single public subnet where the Stepping Stone/Jump server is deployed for deploying and interacting the cluster using kubectl.
+i) A VPC with three subnets(two private in different AZ’s for High Availability) and a single public subnet where the Stepping Stone/Jump server is deployed for provisioning the cluster using KOPS and interacting it using kubectl.

 ii) Internet Gateway which is attached to the public subnet for installing KOPS,kubectl,aws cli.